Brigita Brezovac: Amateur

-In 2001, after only three months of preparations, Brezovac competed in the 2001 World championship in category Miss Bodybuilding and came in fourth place.
-After coming in fourth place at the 2001 World Championship she went into the Miss Fitness category due to an injury.
-In 2004, at the World Championship, the prejudging judges disqualified her from fitness class and put her into bodybuilding category because she was too muscular.
+In 2001, after only three months of preparations, Brezovac competed in the 2001 World championship in the category Miss Bodybuilding and stood fourth.
+Later, she went into the Miss Fitness category due to an injury.
+In 2004, at the World Championship, the prejudgers disqualified her from the fitness class and put her into the bodybuilding category because she was too muscular.
 She went on to win the bodybuilding class.
-After that she was told that she should compete in bodybuilding because her physique is more appropriate for it.
+After that, she was told that she should compete in bodybuilding because her physique was more appropriate for it.

-In 2009, Brezovac competed in the IFBB, World Women's Championship.
-She placed second in bodybuilding heavy weight class and was awarded her IFBB pro card in December 2009.
+In 2009, Brezovac competed at the IFBB, World Women's Championship.
+She placed second in the bodybuilding heavy weight class and was awarded her IFBB pro card in December 2009.

 Professional

 In 2010, the year of her pro-debut, she won the IFBB bodybuilding competitions of Tampa Pro and Europa Battle of Champions.
 She qualified for her first Ms. Olympia that year, and placed tenth in it.
-In 2011, she won the Toronto Pro Super Show and came in third at the Tampa Pro and attended her second Ms. Olympia that year, and placed third in it.
+In 2011, she won the Toronto Pro Super Show and came third at the Tampa Pro and attended her second Ms. Olympia that year and placed third.
 In 2012 and 2013, every Ms. International and Ms. Olympia competition she attended she placed within the top six every time.